Generative modeling of conditional probability distributions on the level-sets of collective variables: Experiments

-Finally, Figure~\ref{fig:2d_evolution} presents the temporal evolution of the generated distribution for $z=0.6$, obtained by integrating the ODE from a standard Gaussian initial cloud of $2000$ points.
+Finally, Figure~\ref{fig:2d_evolution} presents the temporal evolution of the generated distribution for $z=0.6$, obtained by integrating the ODE from an initial cloud of $2000$ points sampled from the standard Gaussian prior.
 Successive snapshots are taken at increasing integration times $t \in \{0, 0.25, 0.50, 0.75, 1.0\}$, showing how the initially isotropic Gaussian distribution gradually transforms into the target ring-shaped configuration.